Zheruel/Mr-Robot-Webshop/README.md

 Step 2: Start .NET Core backend

-Step 3: Open html file or run html on local server and enjoy
+Step 3: Run HTML files on local server using "Live Server" extension for visual studio code

 Additional: import Postman collection to play with more backend options